opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - `true` = active
 - `false` = paused

-This state is shared using Python’s `multiprocessing` module.
+This state is shared using Python's `multiprocessing` module.
 Each client checks the dictionary before sending a request—paused clients skip execution.

 For more technical details, see the [RFC on redline testing](https://github.com/opensearch-project/opensearch-benchmark/issues/785#issue-2898221524).

 ## Getting started with redline testing

 Getting started with redline testing begins with a timed test procedure that defines the duration, target throughput, and number of clients.
-Once configured, you can run the benchmark with a single command—and optionally customize the maximum number of clients to match your cluster’s capacity.
+Once configured, you can run the benchmark with a single command—and optionally customize the maximum number of clients to match your cluster's capacity.

 Create a timed test procedure using the following settings: